-My 5km graduation took place there!
+My 5km graduation, and the start to my running journey took place there!

 Another park, similar distance from where I live is Crystal Palace Park.
 Well, that park offers the full package for my interests, a package too elaborate and history so varied that it would all require a separate blog.
 Let’s just say that there are life size dinosaur models in the park.
 Yep, the dinosaurs.
 And of course, the obligatory chilled ducks, gangs of enthusiastic squirrels and musical birds that chirp incessantly.

 If that doesn’t make your running feel special, hardly anything else will.